 View larger graphic, here.

-The six-quarter clinical sequence provides students with experience and training as a couples and family therapist.
-At the site, students carry a supervised caseload of 14-18 clinical hours per week.
-The student and licensed supervisor meet for one hour weekly to conceptualize cases and develop treatment strategies.
+The clinical sequence provides basic experience and training in relationship and pastoral therapy: couples and family therapy.
+Students will be at a clinical site 14-18 hours per week as they advance through six quarters of training.
+In addition to face-to-face client contact and other onsite clinical work, students will meet at least one hour a week in individual supervision.
 In addition to the onsite experience, students participate in weekly three-hour faculty-led group supervision.
 In order to demonstrate clinical readiness, students are required to pass prerequisite classes and must receive passing grades on their clinical skills’ rubrics.
 Required clinical orientations provide instruction and resources regarding site placement and clinical expectations (handbook provided).
 While some of our course offerings are during evenings and weekends, students will need to be available for classes and clinical work during some daytime hours.
 A few examples of where students have engaged this clinical sequence are the following: Asian Counseling & Referral Service, Catholic Community Services, Community Counseling Institute (CCI), Compass Health, Family Life Center / Joint Base Lewis-McChord, Kent Youth and Family Services, Pioneer Counseling Services, Sound Mental Health (King County) and Valley Cities Counseling & Consultation.

 Students journey alongside each other throughout the Master of Arts in Relationship & Pastoral Therapy program in a cohort model of study, intentionally designed for community as well as optimized course completion.
 The School of Theology and Ministry seeks to accommodate students that are not able to begin in summer, though the course outline will vary with a fall start.
 Please speak with an academic advisor for more details.